prashantkodali/NLP-toolkit-as-a-service/Transliteration/README.md

 <p align="center">
-  <b>### Extractive Summarization</b><br>
+  <b>Transliteration</b><br>
 </p>

-In this service we have deployed a k-means bases summarization using FastText word embeddings for getting sentence Representations.
+In this service we have deployed a ISO 15919 standard for converting Devnagri script to Roman characters.
+Transliteration is of crucial importance when we are dealing with multilingual setup or code mix setup.

 The service takes following inputs, in a JSON format:
-- Input text, for which summary is to be generated.
+- Input text, in devnagri script, for which transliteration is to be generated.
-- Number of sentences in summary

 The service outputs the following:
-- Summary of the input text in the number of sentences as mentioned in the inputText
+- Transliteration of the input text as mentioned in the inputText

-Following is the brief summary of the algorithm used for generating the summary:
+Following is the brief summary of the method used for generating the summary:

-1. Sentence tokenize the input text, using a simple regular expression pattern.
-2. Generate sentence Representations for each sentence using pretrained FastText embeddings.
-  - for each word in a sentence query the embeddings from pretrained FastText embeddings
-  - sum up the embeddings of all words in a sentence to get the sentence embeddings.
-3. Run a k-means clustring algorithm to extract n clusters, where n is number of sentences in summary, which is taken as input.
-4. Centroids of each cluster are Representative of summary.
-5. Pick the nearest sentence to each of the Centroids.
-String these sentences together to get summary.

-The code base for this service uses [Pymagnitue](https://github.com/plasticityai/magnitude) for handling the pretrained word embedding file.
-This ensures that query time for each word is very less and main memory footprint for these word embeddings is very less.
+1. A map is written to map devnagri charaters to roman characters.
+2. Check the script information of the string based on unicode character ranges.
+3. Based on the input character it is mapped to roman characters.
+4. These characters are stitched together and the output is generated.

+No additional packages or libraries were used to generate the transliteration.
+This can be extended to all the other scripts.

+Error handling is built into the system.

+Two error cases are handled:
+a) If the input is not in native script.
+b) if the input is empty.
+In both these cases we generate a json with error key as "error".
+If there is no error, then the value of "error" key in returned json will be "None".